 - Create, edit, and delete your writing pieces

 - Click Allow.
-You're returned to Claude, connected.
+You're returned to your AI client, connected.

 Checking the link is live

-Ask Claude to “list my Inklyne projects.”
+Ask your AI client to ”list my Inklyne projects.”
 If it returns your projects, the connector is working.
+On the Inklyne side, the connection shows up under Settings → Connected apps, with the detail of the permissions you granted.
 From there you can ask it to keep your research notes in order, or run a prima lectio on one of your stories.

 Revoking access